Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Experiments

 \subsection{Experimental Results}

-We comprehensively evaluate \our{}'s performance over seven tasks.
-The average score of \texttt{text-davinci-003} is summarized in Figure~\ref{fig:radar}(a), and more details are listed in Table~\ref{tab:overall}.
-Overall, compared to the basic prompt, \our{} achieves significant improvements over two LLMs for all tasks on both zero-shot and few-shot settings, regardless of the language difference, except for a slight drop on the PAWS-X benchmark in the zero-shot setting.
-It is noted that \our{} achieves remarkable gains of nearly 20 points on average in the MGSM benchmark for the arithmetic reasoning task and around 10 points on average in the MKQA benchmark for the open-domain question answering task, which demonstrates the effectiveness of \our{} for empowering LLM with multilingual capability.
+\paragraph{Multilingual Capability.} We comprehensively evaluate XLT's performance over seven tasks.
+The average score of \texttt{text-davinci-003} is summarized in Figure~\ref{fig:radar}(a) and Table~\ref{tab:overall}, and more details are listed in Appendix~\ref{app:res}.
+As for the CoT prompting, it can enhance reasoning tasks while becomes less effective on understanding and generation tasks.
+In terms of the Translate-En prompting, it can boost the performance in the zero-shot settings while may not work well in the few-shot settings.
+Overall, compared to the three baseline methods, XLT achieves significant improvements over two LLMs for all tasks on both zero-shot and few-shot settings regardless of the language difference, except for a slight drop on the PAWS-X benchmark in the zero-shot setting.
+It is noted that XLT achieves remarkable gains of nearly 20 points on average in the MGSM benchmark for the arithmetic reasoning task and around 10 points on average in the MKQA benchmark for the open-domain question answering task.
+The experiments demonstrates the effectiveness of XLT for empowering LLM with multilingual capability.

+As for the compatibility test, we list the results of LLaMA-2-Chat on the MGSM benchmark in Table~\ref{tab:mgsm}.
+It is notable that LLaMA 2 can also benefit from our cross-lingual-thought, which further demonstrates the generality of our XLT template.
+However, the gains of LLaMA-2-Chat is not as good as GPT-based models.
+Our analysis reveals this gap can primarily be attributed to LLaMA 2's poorer multi-step instruction-following ability.

-Furthermore, we try to assess the democratization degree of tasks between languages by defining a ``democratization score'', which calculates the average percentage of performance attained by different languages relative to the best performance among all languages.
+\paragraph{Language Democratization.} Furthermore, we try to assess the democratization degree of tasks between languages by defining a ``democratization score'', which calculates the average percentage of performance attained by different languages relative to the best performance among all languages.
 Given the evaluation scores of $s_1,s_2,\dots,s_l$ corresponding to $l$ language on a task, the democratization score is formulated as:

-The democratization score ranges from 0 to 1.
-The higher the democratization score, the smaller the language performance gap on a given task is.
-As the dominant language in LLMs, English can get the best performance among all languages in most cases.
-We dismiss XL-Sum* and FLORES* considering that their evaluation metrics are not applicable to precision score calculation.